George Mackenzie

 Read more

-George specialises in all aspects of major infrastructure work, with an emphasis on transport and energy projects.
-He is thoroughly familiar with the legal and policy framework for DCOs, TWAOs, MLs and HROs and is well-placed to offer high-level tactical advice, as well as advocacy at inquiries or examinations.
-He also has detailed knowledge of the legal and policy framework for water resources (including drought) planning and understands the principal modelling parameters of these areas of practice.
+George's primary specialism is major infrastructure work, with an emphasis on transportation, energy (including energy from waste) and utility projects (including utility diversions).
+He is thoroughly familiar with the legal and policy framework for DCOs, TWAOs, MLs and HROs and is well-placed to offer tactical and substantive advice, as well as advocacy at inquiries or examinations.
+George also has a sound working knowledge of many of the technical modelling parameters involved in NSIP promotion, such as strategic highways models, mesoscopic demand models, area/junction micro-simulation and stochastic water resource (including drought) models.

-George regularly provides advice and advocacy to bodies and investors promoting (or objecting to) major infrastructure projects (whether NSIPs or not) and enjoys the process of working with the client and their experts to master the detail across numerous technical topic areas.
+George regularly provides advice and advocacy to bodies, investors and public authorities promoting (or objecting to) major infrastructure projects (whether NSIPs or not) and enjoys the process of working with the client and their experts to master the detail across numerous technical topic areas.
+The directories note George’s “ability to work seamlessly with different personalities in the client team”, an attribute that is particularly important in the context of large teams working on DCO applications

-• acting (with Douglas Edwards KC) for 3 years+ on behalf of Thurrock Council, the principal objector to both DCO applications for the LTC NSIP, the largest road transport infrastructure project in Europe (ongoing);
+• acting (with Douglas Edwards KC) for 3 years+ on behalf of Thurrock Council, the principal objector to both DCO applications for the LTC NSIP, the largest transportation infrastructure project in Europe;

-• acting (as junior to Charles Banner KC and Craig Howell-Williams KC) for Fenland District Council in the judicial review of the Medworth EfW CHP (AC-2024-LON-001087);
+• acting (as junior to Lord Banner KC and Craig Howell-Williams KC) for Fenland District Council in the judicial review of the Medworth EfW CHP (AC-2024-LON-001087);

-• advising (with James Pereira KC) the promoters of a carbon capture and storage project, involving a pipeline that will be an NSIP, in connection with land negotiations with National Grid;
+• advising (with James Pereira KC) the promoters of a carbon capture and storage project, involving a proposed pipeline NSIP, in connection with land and commercial negotiations with National Grid;

-• acting for a major landowner in connection with the A47 North Tuddenham to Berry Hall Estate DCO application;
+• acting for a major landowner in connection with the A47 North Tuddenham to Easton DCO application;

-• acting (with Suzanne Ornsby KC) for Thames Water in connection with the preparation of their statutory Water Resources Management Plan and, in particular, options appraisal for two potential water resource NSIPs (pipeline and reservoir);
+• acting (with Suzanne Ornsby KC) for Thames Water in connection with the preparation of their statutory Water Resources Management Plan and, in particular, appraisal of two potential water resource NSIPs (pipeline and reservoir);

 • acting for the Trail Riders’ Fellowship in their objection to the A303/Stonehenge DCO application; and